Relatively few cases address the fiduciary

 heightened level of scrutiny courts apply to decisions involving defensive

 measures taken by a takeover target's board of directors.
-In light of the deference
+In light of the

-shareholders to launch a derivative suit against the acquiring board.
+for shareholders to launch a derivative suit against the acquiring board.

 Nonetheless, acquiring directors should be mindful of their fiduciary duties